-The Board Charter is available on the Company's website at www.ttransform.com.my and was last reviewed and updated on 11 March 2021.
+The Board Charter is available on the Company's website at www.ttransform.com.my.
 The Board will periodically review and update the Board Charter to ensure it remains consistent with the Board's objectives and responsibilities, and all the relevant standards of corporate governance.